yi-miao/Predict-Daily-Stock-Price-Changes-with-Candlestick-and-LSTM/README.md

 Predicting stock price changes is very challenging, and it is even more challenging to predict daily price changes.
-AI gains great success in some areas like image processing and board gaming where either huge redundancy in the images plus great error tolerance of human perception /understanding or limit number of strict rules.
+AI gains great success in some areas like image processing and board gaming where there is either huge redundancy in the images plus great error tolerance of human perception /understanding or limit number of strict rules.
 Predicting stock daily changes is very different which requires a system to predict only one